Bachelor of Science in Business Administration in Accounting

 1See appropriate alternatives or substitutions in “General Education Requirements”.

-2Students who have two years of high school algebra with a grade of “C” or better and a math ACT score of 22 or above may omit College Algebra and enroll directly in MATH 2223 Quantitative Business Analysis, Quantitative Business Analysis.
+2Students who have two years of high school algebra with a grade of “C” or better and a math ACT score of 22 or above may omit College Algebra and enroll directly in MATH 2223 Quantitative Business Analysis.
 If omitted, an additional 3 hours of electives will be required.
 Students considering graduate school are advised to use free elective hours to take MATH 2914 Calculus I.